Looking to write a new blog post but experiencing some writer's block?

 A great way to find content types is by seeing what your competitors with similar audiences are doing.

-There’s a few different ways you can do this:
+There are a few different ways you can do this:

 - Manually going through different websites to see what others are writing about

-- Use a tool like ahrefs to see top performing websites and topics
+- Use a tool like ahrefs to see top-performing websites and topics

-3. Use Google Search Console
+3. Find Content Ideas Using Google Search Console

 Google search console is a great and free way to see what your audience is searching for: